Big dumb booster: Minimum cost design

 The MCD methodology was developed by Arthur Schnitt.
 It is a process of making trade analyses to understand the cost versus mass implications.
 It is not a specific design choice like pressure-fed engines or single engine per stage.
 The process shows how to reduce costs by allowing mass to increase where there is a favorable impact on life-cycle cost.
 Some of the early design concepts were referred to as big dumb boosters, not necessarily in a favorable manner.

 The cost of a launch vehicle relative to the payload mass (e.g. dollars per kilogram to orbit) can be determined from the rocket equation, along with mass ratios and cost ratios.
 As low-tech rocket hardware gets heavier (such as the mass of tanks relative to propellants and the mass of engines relative to thrust), the cost of that hardware (dollars per kg of material) must become vastly cheaper, which explains why a big dumb booster would likely be impractical.
-Figure 4 in this reference compares options for reducing cost.